ptrklarsen/scripts-utilities/README.md

 # scripts-utilities
-these are some scripts I made and use daily
+these are some bash and python scripts I use daily